Dual Induction CLT for High-dimensional m-dependent Data

 \subsection{Comparisons with the existing literature}

 In this section, we compare our main results with existing results in the high-dimensional CLT literature.
-In \cref{sec:comparison_indep}, we explore the implication of our bounds under independence and compare it with the nearly optimal result presented by \citet{chernozhukov2020nearly}.
-Though, in general, the bounds are not comparable, they imply the same dimension complexity for the important case of sub-Weibull $X_i$'s (including sub-Gaussian and sub-exponential cases).
+In \cref{sec:comparison_indep}, we explore the implication of our bounds under independence using as baseline the nearly optimal rates derived by \citetalias{chernozhukov2020nearly}.
+Though our results are derived for the general $m$-dependent setting, they match the dimension complexity of \citetalias{chernozhukov2020nearly} for the important case of sub-Weibull $X_i$'s (including sub-Gaussian and sub-exponential cases).
 Importantly, beyond independent summands, our work delivers a significant improvement over existing results about Berry--Esseen bound under $m$-dependence; see \cref{sec:comparison_m_dep}.